 When it comes to engine performance and fuel efficiency, aftermarket air filters can make a difference - especially in older cars.
 However, the impact of a “performance” air filter on newer models may be negligible.
 To get the best advice on air filter options, it's best to consult an automotive professional.
 If your car is slow to respond when you press the accelerator, it could be a sign that the engine isn't getting enough clean air.

-A dirty air filter reduces the amount of clean air that reaches the engine, which decreases its power and performance.
-Replacing the dirty engine air filter with a new, clean one can improve engine acceleration.
-If the air filter becomes clogged with dirt and debris, it can have a profound effect on the performance of your car's engine.
+A dirty air filter reduces the amount of clean air that reaches the engine, resulting in decreased power and performance.
+Replacing the dirty engine air filter with a new one can improve engine acceleration.
+If the air filter becomes clogged with dirt and debris, it can have a significant effect on your car's engine performance.
+An air filter may not seem like an important component to regularly check and change, but it is essential for maintaining your car's performance.

+While manufacturers vary in their recommendations for how often the air filter should be changed, if you notice any of these signs that the air filter is dirty, it's time for them to inspect it.
+The engine air filter is designed to trap harmful contaminants while allowing clean air flow to enter the engine.
 Similarly, vehicle air filters block larger particles from entering the engine intake, allowing only between Most manufacturers recommend replacing the air filter every 12,000 miles (approximately 19,000 km) or every 12 months, whichever comes first.
 A new air filter is white or off-white, while a dirty air filter will appear darker with visible dirt and debris.